SaraMathews/hidden-gems-guernsey/README.md

 - The Headings in the Testing report were taken from an example sent to me by my mentor Daisy McGirr

 ### Media
-- The background picture used was taken from https://unsplash.com/photos/jdllAIKciSM
+- The background image used was taken from https://unsplash.com/photos/jdllAIKciSM
+- The map image is a screenshot of Guernsey using Google Maps